 Two informational meetings about the PPE minor are held each academic year, one in mid-November and the other in late March.
-This spring, the informational meeting will be held on Thursday, March 22 at 7 PM in 117 DBartolo.
+This spring, the informational meeting will probably be held sometime in the week of March 18.
 Applications for the minor and for the Justice Seminar are due by April 4.
 Successful applicants will be notified of their acceptance into the Program in time to DART into the appropriate fall classes.

 The spring 2018 PPE application is here.